Whatever Happened to Jugula?: History

 With a working title of "Rizla", Whatever Happened to Jugula? was released on the Beggars Banquet label (BBL60) and reached the UK Top 20.
 It is recorded in a fresh and spontaneous manner, often with only the unique sound of Ovation guitars and vocals.
 Occasionally, the arrangements are filled with synthesizer and electric guitar.
 The album's cover art is based on an unravelled orange Rizla pack.

 The album was partially recorded in the basement of an old school friend's house in Lytham.
 Boiler House Studios were run by Tony Beck who had encouraged Harper to renew his acquaintance with Jimmy Page.
-Together Harper and Page recorded at Page's house on an eight track Teac reel to reel borrowed from Pete Townshend.
+Together, Harper and Page recorded at Page's house on an eight track Teac reel to reel borrowed from Pete Townshend.
 Page also visited Lytham and recordings were also made there.

-'Jugula' exposed Harper to a new and wider audience through this connection to Jimmy Page, their appearances at the Cambridge Folk Festival in 1984, the album tour (of which four performances were filmed and exist on archive footage) and a 15-minute televised interview by Mark Ellen on the Old Grey Whistle Test (16 November 1984).
+Jugula exposed Harper to a new and wider audience through this connection to Jimmy Page, their appearances at the Cambridge Folk Festival in 1984, the album tour (of which four performances were filmed and exist on archive footage) and a 15-minute televised interview by Mark Ellen on the Old Grey Whistle Test (16 November 1984).
 The interview featured Harper and Page playing acoustic guitars on the side of Side Pike in the English Lake District, a somewhat different and unusual interview for the time.
 Songs played included "Hangman" and a section from "The Same Old Rock".

 The album was the fifth that Harper and Page had worked on, but the first they had made together entirely.
 Page's guitar playing is quite evident throughout the album, and is a natural complement to Harper's unique guitar work.
 The first track, "Nineteen Forty-Eightish", a reference to George Orwell's Nineteen Eighty-Four, crescendos with lead guitar by Page.
 Other tracks include "Hangman", a song that expresses the feelings of an innocent man condemned to die and "Frozen Moment", a song played entirely in the chord of C♯.

 The track "Hope" originated as a tune written by David Gilmour for his second solo album About Face.
 He asked Pete Townshend to supply lyrics, but felt that he couldn't relate to them, so Townshend used the song instead entitling it "White City Fighting", with Gilmour playing guitar, on his album White City: A Novel.
 Gilmour sent the same tune to Harper, whose lyrics had the same effect on Gilmour.
-Harper used the result, "Hope", which has a markedly slower tempo, on this album, with his son Nick Harper (16 years old at the time), playing lead guitar.
+Harper used the result, "Hope", which has a markedly slower tempo, on this album, with his son Nick Harper (who was 16 years old at the time), playing lead guitar.

 "Hangman" is about the feelings of an innocent man condemned to be executed for a crime he did not commit.
 Of capital punishment Harper stated: